SkeLLLa/fastify-metrics/docs/fastify-metrics.iroutelabelsoverrides.getroutelabel.md

 ## IRouteLabelsOverrides.getRouteLabel property

 Function that will return route value for metrics label.
-By default will use: `request.routeConfig.statsId ?? request.routerPath`
+By default will use: `request.routeOptions.config.statsId ?? request.routeOptions.config.url`

 <b>Signature:</b>